Skip to content

 Comment

 The action taken by the application control engine, e.g. FORWARD DROP.
+Actions are color-coded, allowing system administrators to quickly identify whether an action was blocked or accepted.

 Statistics and Reporting